strategicdefense/strategicdefense.github.io/terms.md

             Dispute under Section 11.12.1 and a final decision is not reached or available under Section 11.12.2, or, if for any reason a Dispute must proceed in court as a legislation
-            suit: each Participant irrevocably agrees that the courts of England and Wales will have sole jurisdiction to settle any Dispute (inclusive of noncontractual Disputes) arising out of or in connection with this Agreement or its subject matter or formation.
+            suit: each Participant irrevocably agrees that the court of Wyoming will have sole jurisdiction to settle any Dispute (inclusive of noncontractual Disputes) arising out of or in connection with this Agreement or its subject matter or formation.
 Notwithstanding any provision in this Agreement, no Participant will bring any claim, demand, action, legislation suit, or arbitration process based on this Agreement if either (i) the applicable statute of limitations has expired, or (ii) eighteen (18) months has elapsed after the date the Participant discovered or reasonably should have discovered (inclusive of constructive